joshbegley/nyt-latest/README.md

 `The city’s leaders are forged in a mix of wealth, diversity and a good bit of political nastiness.`\
 https://nytimes.com/2024/07/30/us/politics/harris-trump-san-francisco-voting-election.html

-**Giants add outfielder Mark Canha in trade with Tigers**\
+**Giants add outfielder/first baseman Mark Canha in trade with Tigers**\
-`The San Francisco Giants are set to acquire outfielder Mark Canha from the Detroit Tigers for minor league right-hander Eric Silva, a league source told The Athletic on Tuesday.`\
+`Right as the buzzer for Tuesday&#8217;s MLB trade deadline rang, the San Francisco Giants acquired from the Detroit Tigers a player very familiar with their organization in outfielder/first baseman Mark Canha.`\
 https://nytimes.com/athletic/5670071/2024/07/30/sf-giants-tigers-mark-canha-trade/